Yaroslav Mudryi National Law University: Kharkiv Law Institute

-In 1937 for the purpose of improvement of lawyers' training it was rearranged into the Kharkiv Law Institute of Feliks Dzerzhinsky.
+In 1937 for the purpose of improvement of lawyers' training it was rearranged into the Kharkiv Law Institute of Felix Dzerzhinsky.
 Throughout the history of the Institute it's rectors (directors) were P.I.
 Fomin, Ya.O.
-Sokolin, L.I.
+Sokolin, N.I.
 Levikov, E.O.
 Kustolian, K.K.
 Brandt, M.M.
 Eminnik, F.M.
-Tsaregradskyi, S.M.
+Tsarehradskyi, S.M.
 Kanarskyi, V.O.
-Barachtian, S.I.
-Vilnianskyi, O.A.
+Barakhtyan, S.I.
+Vilnyanskyi, O.A.
 Nebotov, V.P.
 Maslov; pro-rectors – V.M.
 Koretskyi, K.K.
 Brandt, V.V.
 Krivitskyi, E.O.
 Kustolian, G.V.
 Sodin, G.V.
 Eminnik, D.K.
 Piatak, M.I.
 Levikov, S.L.
 Fuks, S.I.
 Vilnianskyi, M.V.
 Hordon, A.l.
 Rogozhin, I.M.
 Danshin.

 National Law Academy of Ukraine

-In accordance with the resolution of Rada of Ministers of Ukraine of 20 March 1991 the Kharkiv Law Institute was rearranged into the National Law Academy of Ukraine.
-Under the president's decree of 30 March 1995 No. 267 the Academy was given the status of the national self-governed (autonomous) state higher educational establishment and by decree of 4 November 1995 the name of Yaroslav the Wise.
-In accordance with the decree of the president of Ukraine No. 457 21 May 2001 «The question of Yaroslav the Wise National Law Academy of Ukraine», recognizing its considerable role in training specialists for bodies of state authorities, law enforcement organs, various fields of law practice, considering the necessity of keeping and further development of generated scientific schools in the Academy, it was given additional rights with the approval of statute by the Cabinet of Ministers of Ukraine.
-In accordance with the decree of the president of Ukraine No. 485 25 May 2009 and the resolution of Cabinet of Ministers No. 796 29 July 2009, «The question of Yaroslav the Wise National Law Academy of Ukraine» the Academy was given the status of a self-governed (autonomous) scientific national higher educational establishment, which carried out their activity in accordance with its statute with the right to:
+In accordance with the resolution of Council of Ministers of the Ukrainian SSR of 20 March 1991 the Kharkiv Law Institute was rearranged into the National Law Academy of Ukraine.
+Under the president's decree of 30 March 1995 No. 267 the academy was given the status of the national self-governed (autonomous) state higher educational establishment and by decree of 4 November 1995 the name of Yaroslav the Wise.
+In accordance with the decree of the president of Ukraine No. 457 21 May 2001 «The question of Yaroslav the Wise National Law Academy of Ukraine», recognizing its considerable role in training specialists for bodies of state authorities, law enforcement organs, various fields of law practice, considering the necessity of keeping and further development of generated scientific schools in the academy, it was given additional rights with the approval of statute by the Cabinet of Ministers of Ukraine.
+In accordance with the decree of the president of Ukraine No. 485 25 May 2009 and the resolution of Cabinet of Ministers No. 796 29 July 2009, «The question of Yaroslav the Wise National Law Academy of Ukraine» the academy was given the status of a self-governed (autonomous) scientific national higher educational establishment, which carried out their activity in accordance with its statute with the right to: